mbhulin/OrientTutorial/schema_for_locations.md

 In this tutorial we will use the third alternative because *LINKLIST* is an interesting special feature of OrientDB.
 Since positions can also be used to indicate the position of *objects* we don't embed them into locations.

-## Create the Vertex Classes "Position" using the Java API
+## Create the Vertex Classes "Position2D" using the Java API

 If you prefer to wach the next screencast video click on the video start page.